camunda/camunda-docs/optimize_versioned_docs/version-3.14.0/self-managed/optimize-deployment/reimport.md

 You then have to manually publish event-based processes after you have restarted Optimize.
 :::

+Please note, this functionality is only available when using Optimize with ElasticSearch as a database.
 To reimport engine data, perform the following
 steps: